 Books may be ordered online and shipped to the student through our website (www.nmjcbookstore.net).
-Books usually ship within 1-2 business days and may be purchased with a credit card, financial aid, or by FACTS payment.
+Books usually ship within 1-2 business days and may be purchased with a credit card, financial aid, or by Nelnet payment.
 Policies and procedures are subject to change.
 Visit the NMJC Bookstore for current policies and procedures.

-C. Business Office
+C. BUSINESS OFFICE

-The Business Office located in the John Shepherd Administration Building and a cashier's window in the Ben Alexander Student Learning Center coordinate many faculty and staff services while functioning as the official payment centers for all student tuition and fees.
-The Business Office is responsible for disbursing financial aid checks to students who present picture identification.
-Any student who does not present picture identification will not receive his / her check(s).
+The Business Office, located in the John Shepherd Administration Building, and a cashier's window in the Ben Alexander Student Learning Center coordinate many faculty and staff services while functioning as the official payment centers for all student tuition and fees.
+Financial Aid is disbursed through Nelnet Business Solutions.
+Students can receive their financial aid disbursement through direct deposit, reloadable prepaid card or have a paper check mailed to their address on file.
+In order to sign up for direct deposit or a reloadable prepaid card, students must log in to their T-BirdWeb Portal, click on Nelnet Portal (Payment Plan, Full Payment, or Refund) and follow the instructions.
 The Business Office also disburses student worker payroll checks.
 Due to limited cash on hand, the Business Office is unable to cash payroll checks.